crystaldba/postgres-mcp/README.md

 Developers know that missing indexes are one of the most common causes of database performance issues.
 Indexes provide access methods that allow Postgres to quickly locate data that is required to execute a query.
-When tables are small, indexes make little difference, but at the size of the data grows, the difference in algorithmic complexity between a table scan and an index lookup becomes significant (typically *O*(*n*) vs *O*(*log* *n*), potentially more if joins on multiple tables are involved).
+When tables are small, indexes make little difference, but as the size of the data grows, the difference in algorithmic complexity between a table scan and an index lookup becomes significant (typically *O*(*n*) vs *O*(*log* *n*), potentially more if joins on multiple tables are involved).

 Generating suggested indexes in Postgres Pro proceeds in several stages: